tungtokyo1108/FVS_decoder/README.md

 weighted avg       0.81      0.80      0.80        76

 ```
-* The precision of health was 0.85, in other words, when RF predicts that a individual is health control, it is averagely correct 85% of the time.
-* The recall of health control was 0.67, in other words, RF correctly identifies 67% of all health control.
-* The precision of MDD-BPD case was 0.75, in other words, when RF predicts that a individual is MDD-BPD case, it is averagely correct 75% of the time.
-* The recall of MDD-BPD case was 0.84, in other words, RF correctly identifies 84% of MDD-BPD cases.

 | Random forest for 246 brain regions | Random forest for 87 selected brain regions by FVS |
 | ----------------------------------- |:---------------------------------------------:|